VT-Magnum-Research/sodacloud/README.md

 [sodaclient]: https://github.com/VT-Magnum-Research/sodacloud/tree/master/Examples/SodaClient
 [sodaserver]: https://github.com/VT-Magnum-Research/sodacloud/tree/master/Examples/SodaServer

 A simple example with the Observer pattern
 ------------

+Observer pattern is a design pattern  that is widely used in mobile development because it describes the very behavior of a large proportion of mobile applications.
+We use the observer pattern to illustrate the convenience SodaCloud brings.

 In the following example, “MaintenanceReports” is an observable object on the server and there is MaintenanceListener on the client as observer.